 As usual with the Val Lewton films, a lack of budget prevents the film from conveying anything of the potentially moody locations.
 Outfitted in a blonde, perm Boris Karloff is somewhat unconvincingly cast and his lisping pensiveness holds little of the cold cruelty his character is said to possess.

-The title and central image of the film incidentally is taken from a painting by the 19th Century Swiss Symbolist artist Arnold Bocklin.
+The title and central image of the film incidentally is taken from a series of paintings by the 19th Century Swiss Symbolist artist Arnold Bocklin.
+This film and the Bocklin paintings are unrelated to the subsequent Isle of the Dead (2016), a low-budget zombie film.

 Val Lewton’s other films are Cat People (1942), The Ghost Ship (1943), I Walked With a Zombie (1943), The Leopard Man (1943), The Seventh Victim (1943), The Curse of the Cat People (1944), The Body Snatcher (1945) and Bedlam (1946).
 Val Lewton: The Man in the Shadows (2007) is a documentary about Lewton and his films.